Charleston County, South Carolina

 Charleston County is located in the U.S. state of South Carolina along the Atlantic coast.
-As of the 2020 census, its population was 408,235, making it the third most populous county in South Carolina (behind Greenville and Richland counties).
+As of the 2020 census, the population was 408,235, making it the third-most populous county in South Carolina (behind Greenville and Richland counties).
 Its county seat is Charleston.
-It is also the largest county in the state by land area.
+It is also the largest county in the state by total area, although Horry County has a larger land area.
 The county was created in 1800 by an act of the South Carolina State Legislature.

-Charleston County is included in the Charleston- North Charleston, SC Metropolitan Statistical Area.
+Charleston County is included in the Charleston-North Charleston, SC Metropolitan Statistical Area.
 It is in the Lowcountry region of South Carolina.

 History

 Charleston County was chartered in 1785 but was quickly dissolved after disputes by the residents about governance.
 The county was later redrawn in 1798 with the boundary lines taking effect on January 1, 1800.
 The county seat and largest city in both the county and state is Charleston.
 Both the county and town was named after King Charles II.